 An Employer Identification Number (EIN) is a number that’s required when filing federal taxes and opening a bank account for your corporation or LLC.
 This “social security number” for your business helps set your company apart as its own entity.
 Apply for an EIN through the IRS.

 Another key item is the Dun & Bradstreet (DUNS) number.
 This nine-digit ID number is assigned for each physical location of your business.
-Start the application process here.
+Learn more about why your business needs a DUNS number here.

 Business credit bureaus can then use your business’s EIN or DUNS numbers to generate credit scores based on its financial activity.
 For more in-depth information, review this post from the SmartBiz Small Business Blog: Why Does Your Business Need a DUNS Number?

-Open a credit file for your business with all three major credit reporting agencies: Experian, Equifax, and TransUnion.
+Open a credit file for your business with all three major credit reporting agencies.
 Lenders will use one or more of these reports to evaluate your business’s financial health, so make sure your information is up-to-date and accurate.
+The main credit reporting agencies in the U.S. include : Experian, Equifax, and TransUnion.

 If you work with vendors or suppliers, you can build your business credit by opening accounts with them.
 Before you do, make sure they report payments to credit bureaus.
 That way, your timely payments will be reflected on your credit reports and lenders will have access to them.

 With strong business credit, you may be eligible for the “gold standard” in small business lending: an SBA loan.
 This low-rate, long-term financing can boost your business growth and help you achieve your goals at a low cost.
 At SmartBiz, business credit is one of the key elements that lenders look for when evaluating business applicants.
-For more information about the what the number means in the lending process, take our Business Credit Score IQ test on the SmartBiz Small Business Blog and watch a brief, educational video about the score here.
+For more information about the what the number means in the lending process, take our Business Credit Score IQ test on the SmartBiz Small Business Blog.

 * The information provided through SmartBiz Advisor, including the Loan Ready Score, is for educational purposes and is not the same as scores used by lenders for credit decisions.
 SmartBiz Advisor is not a financial or legal advisor as defined under federal or state law.
 Use of this information is not a replacement for personal, professional advice or assistance regarding your finances or credit history.